 Amanda has been recognized for her professional achievements and her community involvement.
 In 2015, she was selected as one of Gulfshore Business magazine’s 40 Under 40.
 In addition, for eight consecutive years (2009-2016), Amanda has been recognized by Florida Super Lawyers® magazine as a “Rising Star” in the field of land use, zoning and environmental law, which recognizes the top 2.5% of young attorneys in the State.
 In 2016, she was one of 130 attorneys in the entire state of Florida selected as an “Up and Comer” by Florida Trend Magazine’s Legal Elite.
 Amanda holds an AV® rating by Martindale-Hubbell.

 While in law school, Amanda served as Editor-in-Chief of the Journal of Land Use and Environmental Law and as a member of the Journal of Transnational Law & Policy.
 She also received book awards in energy law and contracts, and is a member of the legal honors fraternity, Phi Delta Phi.

 She currently resides in Fort Myers with her husband and sons.

-Amanda is very active in the community.
-She serves as President on the Board of Governors for the Real Estate Investment Society (REIS); on the Board of Directors for the Foundation for Lee County Public Schools; on the Leadership Council for the Take Stock in Children program; on the Lee County Conservation Land Acquisition and Stewardship Advisory Committee (CLASAC); on the Executive Council of the Environmental and Land Use Section (ELULS) of the Florida Bar, chairing the Land Use Committee; and, is Co-Chair of the Land Use Bar Section of the Lee County Bar Association.
+Amanda is extremely active in the community.
+She serves as Immediate Past President on the Board of Governors for the Real Estate Investment Society (REIS); on the Board of Directors for the Foundation for Lee County Public Schools; on the Lee County Conservation Land Acquisition and Stewardship Advisory Committee (CLASAC); on the Executive Council of the Environmental and Land Use Section (ELULS) of the Florida Bar, chairing the Land Use Committee; and is Chair of the Land Use and Governmental Law Bar Section of the Lee County Bar Association.
 She is also a member of the Administrative Law Section of The Florida Bar.